Office of Inspector General

 The Federal Maritime Commission’s Office of Inspector General (OIG) is an independent and objective oversight office created within the FMC by the Inspector’s General Act of 1978 (as amended) to:

-- Conduct and supervise audits, inspections, and investigations relating to FMC programs
+- Conduct and supervise audits, reviews, and investigations relating to FMC programs

 - Detect and prevent waste, fraud and abuse